 Check out these locales where shelling is a breeze, and plan several beach outings to increase your chances of finding a true treasure or two

-Masonboro Island – Located in between the hopping towns of Carolina Beach and Wrightsville Beach, Masonboro Island is a favorite destination for area shell seekers simply because it’s so isolated and difficult to get to.
+Masonboro Island – Located in between the hopping towns of Carolina Beach and Wrightsville Beach, Mansonboro Island is a favorite destination for area shell seekers simply because it’s so isolated and difficult to get to.
 Only accessible by boat, the island is part of the NC Coastal Reserve and National Estuarine Research Reserve, and features 5,653 acres of undeveloped terrain, which includes 8.4 miles of beautifully uncrowded beaches.
 To get there, plan a boating or kayaking expedition, or check out the assortment of water taxi services and shelling tours that launch from Wrightsville Beach and Carolina Beach.

-Zeke’s Island Reserve – Situated south of Kure Beach, (and about 22 miles south of Wilmington), Zeke’s Island is also part of the NC Coastal Reserve and National Estuarine Research Reserve system, but is easier to reach than its Masonboro Island counterpart.
+Zeke’s Island Reserve – Situated south of Kure Beach, (and about 22 miles south of Wilmington), Zeke’s Island is also part of the NC Coastal Reserve and National Estuarine Research Reserve system, but is easier to reach than its Mansonboro Island counterpart.
 Comprising of 1,625 acres and a collection of islands, (including the primary Zeke’s Island), this destination also has nicely uncrowded beaches with no development.
 To get there, paddle or cruise to the site, or take a long stroll via the southern borders of Fort Fisher State Recreation Area.

 Bald Head Island – Only accessible by a private ferry that leaves from the Indigo Marina in Southport, Bald Head Island, which is situated on the very southern tip of the Cape Fear area, has miles of nicely isolated beaches, a sprinkling of development, and a cool collection of natural sites like the Bald Head Island Woods Preserve.
 For the best odds, rent a vacation home on the island and enjoy a vacation full of shelling on a daily basis.